 The iPhone 12 pairs this great main camera with a 12-megapixel f/2.4 ultra-wide camera, allowing the fun that comes from having a wider angle, especially good for landscapes where you want to add that sense of expansiveness.
 There is a 12-megapixel selfie camera on the front of the phone.

 The great thing is that you can take advantage of all the tech from across the camera system on any of the lenses - portrait mode, night mode, HDR, works on the front and rear cameras.
 The combination of all this tech are pictures that are impressive time and time again.
 Colours are strong, images crisp, and although the Portrait mode algorithms can still be a little aggressive at times, considerably better than they've previously been, although edge detection isn't the best out there.
 And switching between the two cameras isn't noticeable.
 Everything matches.
 It's one seamless experience.

 Night Mode, added to Apple's arsenal in 2019, is like night and day when it comes to low-light photography, and we're equally impressed with the iPhone 12's HDR photography capabilities, all the while not really bothering you with dozens of settings to master.
 Point, shoot, snap, and enjoy seems to be Apple's mantra here and it works.

 The same can be said for recording video.
 You now get Dolby Vision recording up to 4K 30fps (it's up to 60fps on 12 Pro) and that means your videos have an almost hyper-real quality to them, popping out of the screen.
 Apple has been strong on video capture for many generations of iPhone and the addition of HDR, with the fun of that Dolby certification, is going to continue that trend.

-Look closely and there are differences, but for that group of people that want a new iPhone, but just can't justify the price of the iPhone 12 Pro range, this is a great choice without having to feel like you are settling for second best.
+For the group of people who want a new iPhone without the price tag of the iPhone 12 Pro or iPhone 13 range, this is a great choice.
+There's no settling for second best with this smartphone.